virtusize/virtusize.github.io/source/find-by-fit/index.rst

 ------------

 Update the existing :ref:`label-product-page-integration`.
-The integration provides features to automatically pre-select the chosen size and display additional information for the user.
+The integration provides features to automatically pre-populate the size selector and display additional information for the user.

+Add an empty container element with a custom ID.
+Then supply the ID as ``FIND_BY_FIT_SELECTOR`` in the code snippet below.
+The button will only be shown when the user comes from Find by fit.

-Note the extra lines 10 and 12:
+Update your existing product page integration by adding the lines 10 and 12 from the example:

 .. code-block:: html
    :linenos: